SchweizerischeBundesbahnen/api-principles/docs/maturity/maturity.md

 ## `Must` APIs provide automated tests

-An API provides at least one staging environment with full functionality and *close-to-production* testdata.
+An API must provide at least one staging environment with full functionality and *close-to-production* testdata.

 #### Rational
 {: .no_toc }